 Apple halts Siri response grading program after privacy concerns

-Apple Inc said on Friday it suspended its global program where it analyzed recordings from users interacting with its voice assistant Siri, after some privacy concerns were raised about the program.

-REUTERS: Apple Inc said on Friday it suspended its global program where it analyzed recordings from users interacting with its voice assistant Siri, after some privacy concerns were raised about the program.
+REUTERS: Apple Inc said on Friday (Aug 2) it suspended its global program where it analysed recordings from users interacting with its voice assistant Siri, after some privacy concerns were raised about the program.

 Apple's decision comes in the light of a report from in Guardian last week which said the company's contractors around the globe tasked with reviewing the recordings regularly heard confidential information and private conversations.